 Ultimately, the best plan is always a proactive one.
 If selling off your note is anywhere in your strategic roadmap, then make sure to structure it from the very beginning with note investors in mind.

-There are certain things that can be done when you want to create a valuable mortgage note and including these in the initial structure of your arrangement can improve your chances of selling the note at a premium price point.
+There are certain things that can be done when you want to create a valuable mortgage note and including these in the initial structure of your arrangement can improve your chances of selling real estate notes at a premium price point.
 If you’re going to create a mortgage note for resale, you can:

 Require a higher down payment –

 Note buyers generally like to see a down payment of 15 percent or higher.